 Lost Maples State Natural Area (LMSNA), most often simply called

-"Lost Maples", is an incredibly beautiful place with
+"Lost Maples," is an incredibly beautiful place with

 great birding and bugging.
 There is no other place like it.